 Principles of remuneration to management

-At the Annual General Meeting 2016, it was resolved, in accordance with the proposal of the Board of Directors, to adopt the principles for determination of salary and other remuneration payable to the President and other members of the Company management.
+The Annual General Meeting on April 9, 2019 adopted the following principles for remuneration and other terms of employment for the President and other members of the Group management.
 The members of the Group management are referred to below as the “Group Management Team” or “GMT”.

 The objective of these principles is to ensure that the Company is able to recruit and retain employees with appropriate skills and qualifications for their respective duties.
 The remuneration structures shall encourage employees to do their utmost to safeguard shareholders’ interests.
 Swedish Match takes into account both global remuneration practice and the practice of the country of residence of each member of the GMT.
 The principles apply in relation to members of the GMT appointed after the adoption of the principles, and, in other cases, to the extent permitted under existing agreements.
-Note 5 Personnel sets out details of the remuneration and benefits of the GMT during 2015.
+The 2018 annual report sets out details of the remuneration and benefits of the GMT during 2018.

 The total remuneration paid to GMT consists of fixed salary, variable components in the form of annual short term variable remuneration and long term variable remuneration, pension, other benefits and terms related to termination of employment.

 - Fixed salary: The fixed salary for the GMT shall correspond to market rates and shall be based on each member’s competence, country of residence, responsibility and performance.